 Email automation is one of the aspects of Marketing automation, that allows you to build scalable and repeatable processes where your most manual and repetitive tasks are automated.
 It allows you to save countless hours of tedious labor while dramatically improving your customer experience.
 Everybody wins!

-Thanks to the emergence of solutions tailored to smaller teams (and budgets) the entry barrier for email automation is now lower than ever.
+Thanks to the emergence of solutions or email automation software tailored to smaller teams (and budgets) the entry barrier for email automation is now lower than ever.

 What is email automation?